 School of Information Technology

 The School of Information Technology is a strong research and education environment, with focus on smart technology and its applications.
-Students and researchers are working with everything from autonomous vehicles to social robotics with collaboration between humans and robots.
+Students and researchers are working with everything from AI and information driven care to autonomous vehicles, social robotics and digital design.

 The School of Information Technology offer education on all levels, from undergraduate to PhD education.
-The research is conducted within our research environment Information Technology.
+The research is conducted within our research environment Embedded and Intelligent Systems (EIS).
 We are a multicultural school with employees from over 20 different countries.

 We prepare future innovators!

-The School for Information Technology is organised into two departments and four technology area, with responsibility for research and education within its area:
+The School for Information Technology is organised into two departments and four technology areas, with responsibility for research and education within its area:

 - Enterprise Systems Programme, 180 credits